Kurtoid/honorlock-honeypot-list/README.md

 How do Honorlock's honeypot sites actually work?
 This repo contains efforts to find and list Honorlock honeypot domains.
-These lists are _far_ from complete.
+Since we don't know how many there are, these lists are probably far from complete.

 `live-sites.txt` lists.. well... live sites.